tilleyd/cec2017-py/README.md

 # CEC 2017 Python

-> **⚠ 23 Nov 2022**: Breaking changes were made to all function signatures.
-See the changelog for details.

 Python 3 module containing a native implementation of the CEC 2017 benchmark functions (single objective optimization).
 The implementation is adapted from Awad's original C implementation, available on [Suganthan's GitHub repo](https://github.com/P-N-Suganthan/CEC2017-BoundContrained), along with the problem definitions [1].

 Although there are wrappers for the C code, this module is easier to use, natively supports numpy arrays and is (_much_) more readable than the C implementation.